Understanding Your E-Commerce Cash Flow Statement

 - Cash proceeds from short-term or long-term debt

-- Payments in cash towards short-term debt, and other, long-term debt
+- Payments in cash towards short-term debt and other long-term debt

-- Cash payments towards other financial obligations
+- Cash payments toward other financial obligations

 Indirect Method Cash Flow

 Such adjustments are made to the Net Profit or the Net Loss because the income statement is prepared on the accrual basis of accounting.
-As a result, it may include non-cash items which need to be excluded from the Net Profit or Net Loss while calculating cash flows from operating activities.
+As a result, it may include noncash items which need to be excluded from the Net Profit or Net Loss while calculating cash flows from operating activities.